microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 ### **[Amazon network security](https://aws.amazon.com/answers/networking/vpc-security-capabilities/)**
 - **Amazon Network access control Lists (NACL):** (stateless)

-    - controls traffic at a subnet level.
+    - Controls traffic at a subnet level.
 Evaluates packets.
     - By default it enables all inbound and outbound traffic.
     - For custom network ACLs, all inbound and outbound traffic is denied until you add rules to specify which traffic should be allowed.

 - **Amazon Network security groups:** (statefull)

-    - controls traffic at the instance level like a firewall.
+    - Controls traffic acts at AWS instance level.
     - 5 security groups can be set per instance.
-    - If not set a default security froup will be applied. ( blocking all ports and traffics )
+    - If not set a default security group will be applied. ( blocking all ports and traffics )
     - They allow all outbound traffic.

 - **VPC flow log**